-- C. Gross pollutant traps; - D. Proprietary devices; - E. Bio basins (i.e. tree pit, raised or terraced basins, bio-pods); - F. Porous pavements; - G. Vegetated swales and buffers: - xiv) Locations and details of an irrigation system to system to establish and sustain the softscape areas; - xv) Furniture location and type; - xvi) Details of pavement types and materials (paving stone types and size); - xvii) Nominated locations and levels of all heritage items as integrated into the Public Realm; - xviii) Locations and details of proposed artwork, heritage interpretation elements, wayfinding and signage elements; and - xix) Typical details of wall types and pavements (including interface to softscape.
+- C. Gross pollutant traps;

+- D. Proprietary devices;

+- E. Bio basins (i.e. tree pit, raised or terraced basins, bio-pods):

+- F. Porous pavements;

+- G. Vegetated swales and buffers;

+- xiv) Locations and details of an irrigation system to system to establish and sustain the softscape areas;

+- xv) Furniture location and type:

+- xvi) Details of pavement types and materials (paving stone types and size);

+- xvii) Nominated locations and levels of all heritage items as integrated into the Public Realm;

+- xviii) Locations and details of proposed artwork, heritage interpretation elements, wayfinding and signage elements; and - xix) Typical details of wall types and pavements (including interface to softscape.
 Turf to typically finish flush to adjoining pavements.
 Planters to typically finish flush to adjoining pavements unless bounded by planter walls.
-Planter walls to have an average height of 450mm but not greater then 650mm in any locations; and - xx) Typical details of build ups over basements and podiums. - c) Undertake all Works in accordance with the Public Realm Detailed Plans approved under part b) of this condition. - d) Submit to the MEDQ: - i) Certification from an AILA registered landscape architect that all Works have been undertaken in accordance with the Public Realm Detailed Plans approved under part b) of this condition; and - c) As indicated - d) Within 20 business days of Practical Completion ii) As-constructed drawings prepared by an AILA registered landscape architect and certified by a suitably qualified and experienced RPEQ, an asset register for the Works identified in this condition.
+Planter walls to have an average height of 450mm but not greater then 650mm in any locations; and - xx) Typical details of build ups over basements and podiums. - c) Undertake all Works in accordance with the Public Realm Detailed Plans approved under part b) of this condition. - d) Submit to the MEDQ: - Certification from an AILA registered landscape architect that all Works have been undertaken in accordance with the Public Realm Detailed Plans approved under part b) of this condition: and - ii) As-constructed drawings prepared by an AILA registered landscape architect and certified by a suitably qualified and experienced RPEQ, an asset register for the Works identified in this condition.